 When Bobby and I got back down to the watering trough, his dad was there waiting.
 We set the tailgate down and placed the head on it.
 Then we searched around for a tape measure and began scoring.
 We were moving pretty quickly and trying to be very conservative with our numbers, but as we started adding everything up Bobby threw his pen down and said “That buck’s over 200 inches!”
 I couldn’t believe it.
 Most people don’t ever lay eyes on a 200 inch deer, fewer harvest one, and even fewer have the opportunity to do it with a bow.
 We hurried over to Bobby’s friend’s place who is a taxidermist to get a second opinion and he confirmed it was over 200 inches.
 It was measured several times and consistently came up between 204 and 208 inches, but we decided to let it go through the sixty day drying period and then get it scored by an official Boone and Crockett scorer.
 When my buck was finally scored, he grossed 206 2/8″ and netted 202 6/8″ non-typical with almost 39 inches of mass.

-I’m thankful to my father for introducing me to the outdoors, and I’m blessed to have this opportunity to work in the hunting industry.
+I’m thankful to OUTDOORS INTERNATIONAL for giving me this opportunity to work in the hunting industry.
 If you haven’t tried spot and stalk archery mule deer, I would highly recommend it.

 Please be specific so we can find exactly what you're looking for.